muratk3n/thirdwave/en/tweets/2020/week26b.md

 CRM* types, the advice is __not__ to rely on instinct, conceptualize things and act through them.

-Bolton: "I came to understand that he believed he could run the Executive Branch and establish national- security policies on instinct, relying on personal relationships with foreign leaders, and with made-for-television showmanship always top of mind.
+Bolton: "I came to understand that [DJT] believed he could run the Executive Branch and establish national- security policies on instinct, relying on personal relationships with foreign leaders, and with made-for-television showmanship always top of mind.
 Now,